 This is a website provides resource material for the development of literary and language skills, for teachers and students, .
 More pages are being added in the form of study guides, worksheets, questions, close textual analysis and sample essays with commentaries.

-Please note that these pages may not have the latest exam board requirements: you will have to check that you cover all question types and assessment objectives.
+Please note that these pages will not accord with the latest exam board requirements: you will have to adapt the material to your own question types and assessment objectives.